Critical pathway is a combination of ideas

 • what kind of dressing their patients needed;

 • whether they wanted their patients to use compression stockings.

-Where common ground existed, Schaeffer incorporated it into the pathway for all knee or hip replacement patients.
+Schaeffer took the areas in which there was common ground and put them into the pathway for all knee or hip replacement patients.
 Other areas of the pathway are check-off boxes where individual physiatrists can indicate the protocols they want used with their patients.

 An advisory team of staff from the rehab unit was set up to assist in drafting the pathway.
 Representatives of all disciplines reviewed the document and suggested changes.
 Instead of starting with a critical pathway in the early months of the rehab unit’s existence, Schaeffer waited until the staff became more familiar with the inpatient rehab process.

 "Since inpatient rehab was unknown to many on the staff, and nursing and therapists had never worked together, we had to educate the staff first," he says.

 Schaeffer began discussion with the staff during the second year the rehab unit was open and developed the pathway over several months.